Healthy Homes Assessment Trentham

 Draught Stopping Trentham

-If a draught can be noticed from gaps that are not adequate or holes or holes, it needs to be closed.
+If a draft can be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.

-What are unjustifiable gaps or holes?
+What are the most unreasonable gaps or holes?

 See the full details for the Healthy Homes draught stopping requirements.